 Sprinkle in some semi sweet chocolate morsels.
 And stir.

 Now, you're ready to make pancakes on the griddle!
 Use a scant quarter cup batter to pour batter onto the hot griddle or hot skillet.

-And, whipped cream and a few more chocolate chips take these babies to the next level.
+And, whipped cream and a few more extra chocolate chips take these babies to the next level.
 Yum.

 You can also add sprinkles, crushed chocolate chip cookies and fresh fruit.
-Bananas, strawberries and blueberries are all good ideas!
+Bananas, fresh strawberries and blueberries are all good ideas!